mmadurga/BetaDecayUtils.jl/README.md

 ###

-###
+### Gaussian fit of gamma photopeak

 `gammafit(data,xlow,xhigh,param::Vector,n=nothing,lowerbounds=nothing,upperbounds=nothing)`

-Gamma photopeak fit of a histogram using a gaussian distribution with linear background.
+Fit a gamma line in a histogram using a gaussian distribution with linear background.
 Returns a three element list containing: parameters from fit; standard error of the parameters; fitting function f(x,param)

 `data`:           histogram in the `[energy,counts]` format